30hours/blah2/README.md

 ## Future Work

-- The blah2 service can be built in Docker, except for the SDRplay API due to its dependence on *systemd*.
-This service needs to be built manually with *cmake* at present.
 - A CFAR detector has not yet been implemented.
 - Support for the HackRF and RTL-SDR using front-end mixer to sample 2 RF channels in 1 stream.
 - Occasional segmentation fault from a mutex issue.

 ## FAQ

-- If the SDRplay RSPduo does not capture data, restart the API service using `sudo systemctl restart sdrplay.api`.
+- If the SDRplay RSPduo does not capture data, restart the API service (on the host) using `sudo systemctl restart sdrplay.api`.

 ## Contributing